-How to Schedule a Term Change in WordPress
+How to Schedule a Term to be Added to a WordPress Post

 We had a question from a PublishPress user this week.
 They wanted to publish a post and then automatically change the taxonomy term in the future.
-They wanted to wait three months and then add a Category called “Archives” to the post.
+They wanted to automatically move a post into an “Archives” category three months after publication.

 Video Guide to Scheduling a Term Change